-Committee requirements during exams
+Examining committee requirements during exams

-- 2 committee members are required to be physically present at the MS thesis defense - 3 committee members are required to be physically present at the PhD dissertation defense - For 3 person committees, the decision must be unanimous. - For committees of 4 or more, one member may approve/dissent without affecting the results of the examination. - Regular committee members will be able to access the database from any desktop or laptop computer with internet access. - Non-University faculty on the committee must sign a signature authorization form

-(available from the Agronomy Graduate Coordinator) allowing the Graduate Coordinator to sign exam and thesis forms on their behalf.

-• If a committee member refuses to sign the Form 9 (Thesis/Dissertation Acceptance), he/she still needs to sign the final Examination Report Form.
+- 2 advisory committee members are required to be physically present at the MS thesis defense - 3 advisory committee members are required to be physically present at the PhD dissertation defense - For 3-person advisory committees, the decision must be unanimous. - For advisory committees of 4 or more, one member may approve/dissent without affecting the results of the examination. - Regular advisory committee members will be able to access the database from any desktop or laptop computer with internet access. - Non-University faculty on the advisory committee must sign a signature authorization form (available from the Agronomy Graduate Program Coordinator) allowing the Graduate Program Coordinator to sign exam and thesis forms on their behalf. - If an advisory committee member refuses to sign the Form 9 (Thesis/Dissertation Acceptance), he/she still needs to sign the final Examination Report Form.